Welcome to South Puget Sound Community College! We are excited to have you join our college community.

-Please follow the directions below to guide yourself through your new employee orientation.
+Please follow the directions below to guide yourself through your new employee trainings:

-Step 2- New Hire Checklist
+Step 1 - New Hire Checklist

-Step 3- Required Trainings
+Step 2 - Required Trainings

-1- Ethics in Washington State
+1. Ethics in Washington State

 South Puget Sound Community College expects all employees to observe the highest standards of ethical conduct.
 Each employee is expected to place the college’s interest above his or her own self-interest in all education, business, and other work-related matters where there is any actual or potential conflict or the appearance of a conflict.

 The Washington State Executive Ethics Board Training enhances the ability of SPSCC employees to make ethical decisions and maintain the high standards of conduct required of all State of Washington employees.
 This training introduces employees to ethics in the workplace so they are able to apply ethical concepts and principals to their SPSCC responsibilities.
 New State Employee Guide

 To successfully complete the Washington State Executive Ethics Board Training: